hugoLarrousse/myPersonnalChatBot/README.md

 - How develop the bot?
   * [x] technology?
   * [ ] time per week?
-  * [ ] alone?

 ### What I want?
 #### First iteration :
-A bot who provide me information about essential at any moment of the day:
+A chat bot who provide information about:

-What is these informations?
 * weather
 * time
 * agenda